unoconv/unoserver/README.rst

 If you are installing Unoserver on a dedicated machine (virtual or not) to do the conversions and are running the commands from a different machine, or if you want to call the convert/compare commands from Python directly, the clients do not need access to Libreoffice.
 You can therefore follow the instructions above to make Unoserver have access to the LibreOffice library, but on the client side you can simply install Unoserver as any other Python library, with `python -m pip install unoserver` using the Python you want to use as the client executable.

+Please note that there is no security on either ports used, and as a result Unoserver is vulnerable to DDOS attacks, and possibly worse.
+The ports used **must not** be accessible to anything outside the server stack being used.

+Unoserver is designed to be started by some service management software, such as Supervisor or similar, that will restart the service should it crash.
+Unoserver does not try to restart LibreOffice if it crashes, but should instead also stop in that sitution.
+The ``--conversion-timeout`` argument will teminate LibreOffice if it takes to long to convert a document, and that termination will also result in Unoserver quitting.
+Because of this service monitoring software should be set up to restart Unoserver when it exits.

 Development and Testing